Does Home Insurance Cover Storm Damage?

 How to Protect Your Home Against Storm Damage

 Taking steps to proactively protect your home from damage may help you avoid the hassle of filing storm damage insurance claims in the first place, or otherwise minimize damage to avoid having your damages exceed your coverage limits.

 - Keep your gutters clear: Gutters that do not work efficiently can compound water damage.
 Point downspouts away from your foundation

 - Invest in storm shutters to help protect your windows and glass doors: Storm shutters or impact-resistant windows can help protect your home from flying debris and strong winds during a storm.

 - Regularly inspect your sump pump and install a battery backup: A sump pump can help prevent water damage in the basement by removing excess water during a storm.

 - Inspect your fence and repair any loose posts: Loose posts can act as projectiles during a storm.

-Once there is a named storm in your area, you have limited time to prepare.
-You may consider adding some of these tasks to your ongoing maintenance schedule to help ensure your home is as safe as possible when severe storms arrive.
+Once there is a storm in your area, you have limited time to prepare.
+Consider adding some of these tasks to your ongoing maintenance schedule to help ensure your home is as safe as possible when severe storms arrive.

 Storm coverage is a vital part of your home insurance policy because it can protect your home and your finances in the event of severe weather events.
 Most standard home insurance policies include protection against damage caused by lightning, hail, wind, and rain, which can all lead to costly repairs.
 However, depending on where you live, your insurance policy may have exclusions, and you may need to purchase additional coverage through policy endorsements or separate stand-alone flood, earthquake, or windstorm policies.
 It’s important to review your policy to ensure you have adequate storm coverage for your needs.